V4Fire/Client/src/core/component/reflect/README.md

 #### getComponentName

 Returns a component's name based on the given constructor.
-The name is returned in a dash-separated format.
+The name is returned in dash-separated format.

 #### getInfoFromConstructor